sqlitecloud/sdk/JS/README.md

 `close(closePubSub = true)`|By default, closes both the **main WebSocket** and the **Pub/Sub WebSocket**.
 If invoked with `closePubSub = false`, closes only the **main WebSocket**.
 Returns how closing process completed.
 `connectionState`|Returns the actual state of the **main WebSocket**.
 `pubSubState`|Returns the actual state of the **Pub/Sub WebSocket**.
+`async listChannels()`|Uses **main WebSocket** to request the list of all active channels for the current SQLite Cloud cluster.
+On command execution success returns the channels list, if not return error.
+`async createChannel(channelName, ifNotExist = true)`|Uses **main WebSocket** to create a new channel with the specified name.
+On command exectution success returns the `response`, if not return error.
+`async removeChannel(channelName)`|Uses **main WebSocket** to remove the channel with the specified name.
+On command exectution success returns the `response`, if not return error.
+`async exec(command)`|Uses **main WebSocket** to send commands.
+On command execution success returns the `response`, if not return error.
 `requestsStackState()`|Returns the list of pending requests.
 `subscriptionsStackState()`|Returns the list of active subscriptions.
-`async exec(command)`|Use **main WebSocket** to send commands.
-On command execution success returns the `response`, if not return error.
 `async notify(channel, payload)`|Invoked after connection sends notification through the **main WebSocket**.
 On command exectution success returns the `response`, if not return error.
 `async listenChannel(channel, callback)`|Invoked after connection send through the **main WebSocket** the request to start listening for incoming message on the selected channel.
 It is on the first channel listen request that the SDK open the **Pub/Sub WebSocket**.
 On the following request the SDK simply add the subscription to the supscriptionStack.
 For each registered channel is registered the callback to be invoked when a new message arrives.
 The callback can be different for each channel.
 On command exectution success returns the `response`, if not return error.
 `async listenTable(channel, callback)`|Invoked after connection send through the **main WebSocket** the request to start listening for incoming message on the selected table.
 It is on the first table listen request that the SDK open the **Pub/Sub WebSocket**.
 On the following request the SDK simply add the subscription to the supscriptionStack.
 For each registered table is registered the callback to be invoked when a new message arrives.
 The callback can be different for each channel.
 On command exectution success returns the `response`, if not return error.
 `async unlistenChannel(channel)`|Invoked after connection send through the **main WebSocket** the request to unlistening for incoming message on the selected channel.
 On command exectution success returns the `response`, if not return error.
 `async unlistenTable(table)`|Invoked after connection send through the **main WebSocket** the request to unlistening for incoming message on the selected table.
-On command exectution success returns the `response`, if not return error.
-`async listChannels()`|Invoked after connection send through the **main WebSocket** the request to receive the list of all active channels for the current SQLite Cloud cluster.
-On command exectution success returns the channels list, if not return error.
-`async createChannel(channelName, ifNotExist = true)`|Invoked after connection send through the **main WebSocket** the request to create a new channel with the specified name.
-On command exectution success returns the `response`, if not return error.
-`async removeChannel(channelName)`|Invoked after connection send through the **main WebSocket** the request to remove the channel with the specified name.
 On command exectution success returns the `response`, if not return error.

 ### Connection